 Physical therapists restore much more than range of motion for the patients in their care.
 They restore patients’ freedom to live full and active lives.
 If you’re interested in working in this growing field and providing physical therapy to patients, the South College Doctor of Physical Therapy program is designed to help prepare you to become a highly skilled and empathetic care provider who delivers exemplary care in today’s multidisciplinary and team-oriented healthcare environment.
 DPT graduates can also transition seamlessly into a variety of post-professional residency training PT programs in specialties like orthopedics, sports, and neurorehabilitation.

-The Doctor of Physical Therapy program at South College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
-If needing to contact the program/institution directly, please call 865-251-1753 or email firstname.lastname@example.org.
+The Doctor of Physical Therapy program at South College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: [email protected]; website: http://www.capteonline.org.
+To file a complaint with CAPTE, contact them directly by phone or email.
+If needing to contact the program/institution directly, please call 865-251-1753 or email [email protected].